kraai/book/second-edition/src/ch09-02-recoverable-errors-with-result.md

 operation fails because the file doesn’t exist, we might want to create the file instead of terminating the process.

-Recall in Chapter 2 in the on “[Handling Potential Failure with the `Result` Type][handle_failure]<!-- ignore -->” section that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows:
+Recall in Chapter 2 in the “[Handling Potential Failure with the `Result` Type][handle_failure]<!-- ignore -->” section that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows: